10 Things You Absolutely Must Do With Your Kids Before They Turn 18

 Every family should visit Walt Disney World at least once for the rides, character meet-and-greets, parades and magic that is uniquely Disney.
 Spend time at each of the four parks, including Animal Kingdom, Epcot, Disney’s Hollywood Studios and Magic Kingdom, as well as Disney Springs.
 Seeing Cinderella’s castle in-person is truly indescribable.
 Stay on-property for Extra Magic Hours, which allow guests to arrive early or stay late at a different park each day.

 There’s nothing like piling into the minivan and taking a family road trip.
 It’s family bonding at its finest.
 Spend at least a week or two on the road and make stops at Instagram-worthy roadside attractions, like Wall Drug in South Dakota and Foamhenge in Virginia.
 Travel up the scenic coastline of California from Los Angeles to the Redwoods.
-Opt for a historical road trip from Boston to Washington, DC, making stops along the way in Mystic, CT, Gettysburg, PA, and Philadelphia.
+Opt for a historical road trip from Boston to Washington, D.C., making stops along the way in Mystic, Connecticut, Gettysburg, Pennsylvania, and Philadelphia.

 From watching a Broadway show to taking in the views from the top of the Empire State Building to marveling at Times Square all lit up a night, the New York City is a place that every child should visit.
 Take the ferry to Ellis Island and climb all 354 steps to the crown of the Statue of Liberty.
 Once back on the ground, take a ranger tour at the Ellis Island Immigration Museum for a look at what it was like coming to America and seeing Lady Liberty for the first time.